 Make eye contact with individuals during the presentation.
 In as much as eyes are called the windows to the soul and can add to your credibility, eye contact is paramount to gaining the trust of your audience.
 You want to make an authentic connection with them … individually as much as possible.
 Sure, that can be a tough thing to do unless you’re speaking to a small group.
 But, you can create the sense of a connection.
 Plus, you can have more of a sense that you’re speaking to one person at a time and make the experience less overwhelming.

 Try to make eye contact with audience member for about three to five seconds or so.
 This is roughly the amount of time for eye contact during a normal, one-on-one conversation.
 If you engage people for longer they’ll tend to feel uneasy and uncomfortable.
-At worse, they’ll feel creeped out.
+At worse, you’ll appear creepy.
 Conversely, if you don’t engage them for enough time, you can come off as less than trustworthy.

 When I was young, the idea of speaking to a group terrorized me to the point of nausea.
 Now days, I rather enjoy it.
 Speaking gives me an opportunity to connect and share my knowledge and experience with a lot of people at one time.
 I’ve had the opportunity to meet lots of interesting people and travel hither and yon.